paulbellamy/pipe/README.md

     then when the input channel is closed, pass the result to the output channel

-func Skip(input chan interface{}, num int64) chan interface{}
+func Drop(input chan interface{}, num int64) chan interface{}
-    Skip a given number of items from the input pipe.
+    Drop a given number of items from the input pipe.
 After that number has been dropped, the rest are passed straight through.

-func SkipWhile(input chan interface{}, fn SkipWhileFunc) chan interface{}
+func DropWhile(input chan interface{}, fn DropWhileFunc) chan interface{}
-    Skip the items from the input pipe until the given function returns true.
+    Drop the items from the input pipe until the given function returns true.
 After that , the rest are passed straight through.

 func Take(input chan interface{}, num int64) chan interface{}